kubernetes/enhancements/keps/sig-network/20190613-egress-source-ip-support.md

 ## Summary

-Egress source IP is a feature to assign a static egress source IP for packets from a pod to outside k8s cluster.
+Egress source IP is a feature to assign a static egress source IP for packets from one or more pods to outside k8s cluster.
+The words "outside k8s cluster" here includes both (1) private network where k8s cluster is running and (2) internet that is outside the private network where k8s cluster is running.

 ## Motivation

 In k8s, egress traffic has its source IP translated (SNAT) to appear as the node IP when it leaves the cluster.
 However, there are many devices and software that use IP based ACLs to restrict incoming traffic for security reasons and bandwidth limitations.
 As a result, this kind of ACLs outside k8s cluster will block packets from the pod, which causes a connectivity issue.
-To resolve this issue, we need a feature to assign a particular static egress source IP to a pod.
+To resolve this issue, we need a feature to assign a particular static egress source IP to one or more particular pods.

 Related discussions are done in [here](https://github.com/kubernetes/kubernetes/issues/12265) and [here](https://github.com/cloudnativelabs/kube-router/issues/434).

 ### Goals

-Provide users with an official and common way to assign a static egress source IP for packets from a pod to outside k8s cluster.
+Provide users with an official and common way to assign a static egress source IP for packets from one or more pods to outside k8s cluster.

 ### Non-Goals